 - There is a huge penalty in breaking the account before the completion of its tenure.

-Banks provide the special facilities to the customers to ease out their burden from the complex investment situations but the customers should very well understand all the terms and conditions of this facility.
-The money market returns are no doubt higher than the regular savings account interest but one has to be very careful while investing in this type of account.
+Banks provide special facilities to the customers to ease out their burden from the complex investment situations.
+Still, the customers should very well understand all the terms and conditions of this facility.
+The money market returns are no doubt higher than the regular savings account interest, but one has to be very careful while investing in this type of account.

 This article has been a guide to what is Sweep Account and its meaning.
 Here we discuss how does sweep account works with an example and features.
 You may learn more about financing from the following articles –